1948 Ashes series: Second Test, 24–29 June

 Australian retained the same XI from the First Test at Trent Bridge.
-On the other hand, England made three changes; the leg spinner Wright had regained fitness and replaced the left arm orthodox of Young, all rounder Coxon made his Test debut in place of Barnett and Dollery replaced Hardstaff as the No. 5. batsman.
+On the other hand, England made three changes; the leg spinner Wright had regained fitness and replaced the left arm orthodox of Young, all rounder Alec Coxon made his Test debut in place of Barnett and Dollery replaced Hardstaff as the No. 5. batsman.
 Hardstaff had scored a duck and 43 in the First Test, while Barnett managed only eight and six.
 Following his injury in the previous Test, Lindwall was subjected to a thorough fitness test on the first morning.
 Bradman was not convinced of Lindwall's fitness, but the bowler's protestations was sufficient to convince his captain to gamble on his inclusion.
 Australia won the toss and elected to bat, allowing Lindwall further time to recover before bowling.
 Miller played, but was unfit to bowl.

-The debutant Coxon opened the bowling with Bedser and removed Barnes for a duck in his second over, caught by Hutton at short fine leg from a short delivery, leaving Australia 3/1.
+Coxon opened the bowling with Bedser and removed Barnes for a duck in his second over, caught by Hutton at short fine leg from a short delivery, leaving Australia 3/1.
 Morris and Bradman rebuilt the innings, taking the score to 87 before Bradman was caught for the third consecutive time by Hutton in the leg trap off Bedser.
 Hutton had dropped Bradman in the same position when the Australian captain was on 13.
 In the meantime, Morris, after a slow start, made 105 runs out of a total of 166 scored while he was at the wicket, including 14 fours and one six.
 His innings was noted for powerful, well-placed cover drives.
 He was out after hitting Coxon to Hutton in the gully, leaving Australia at 166/3.
 Miller came in and Bedser bowled three consecutive outswingers to him.
 A fourth ball swung the other way, with Miller not offering a shot.
 He was given out leg before wicket for four.
 Brown came in at 173/4 and helped Hassett to rebuild the innings after the two quick wickets of Morris and Miller.
 Both scored slowly, taking more than three and half minutes on average for each run.
 Hassett was dropped three times before Yardley bowled him and then trapped Brown lbw in the space of nine runs to leave Australia 225/6.
 Edrich had Johnson caught behind for four and England were well placed when Australia ended the day on 258/7.